AnggaTechI/Domain-Grabber-AI/README.md

 - Groq
 - OpenRouter

-Each provider can use its own custom model from `domgrab.json`.
+Each provider can use its own model through `domgrab.json`.

 ---